 |

-Being conscious of acting in accordance with social, scientific, cultural and ethical values
+To have the awareness of acting compatible with social, scientific, cultural and ethical values

 |